danktankk/Docs/NTP/readme.md

 > **Note:**  Set the interval to whatever you like here.
 A 60s heartbeat lands comfortably inside the 180s window, so Kuma never misses a push even with sporadic timer jitter, but that should be minimal anyway.

-### 2: create a script and then save wherever - Example: /usr/local/bin or ~/scripts
+### 2: Create a script and then save wherever - Example: /usr/local/bin or ~/scripts
 `nano ntp-status.sh`

 > **IMPORTANT** you need to remove the **query string** [?status=up&msg=OK&ping=] in the `PUSH_URL` variable as it might get double-referenced in this script otherwise